 Dr. Sue's Chocolate

 Not a restaurant, but it's one of my favorite foods in Grapevine!
 If you love chocolate, don't miss Dr. Sue's Chocolate .

 Dr. Sue is actually a family physician who is on a mission to educate people about the benefits of dark chocolate.
 This is without a doubt the best chocolate I've ever eaten, and my whole family agrees!

 I will be bringing an extra bag for Christmas gifts when I visit Grapevine in December, and I know at least half of it will be filled with Dr. Sue's Chocolate.

 Who knew there was so much deliciousness in Grapevine?
-I’ll be sharing more in December when I go back.

 What's your favorite foodie destination?
 Share in the comments so I can check it out.

 The Gaylord Texan has 8 places to eat, including an Italian restaurant, a Cantina Mexican Restaurant, a steak house, and more.
 Visit the website for details.

 The wild mustang grapes gave Grapevine its name, but the city is now known as the Christmas Captial of Texas.